mzjb/DeepH-pack/docs/source/installation/installation.rst

 Requirements
 ------------

-To use the DeepH-pack, following environments and packages are required:
+To use DeepH-pack, following environments and packages are required:

 Python packages
 ^^^^^^^^^^^^^^^^^^^^^^^^